-For those new to real estate investing, an off-market deal is simply a property that isn’t listed on the local multiple listing service (MLS).
+An off-market property is simply a property that isn’t listed for sale publicly on the local multiple listing service (MLS).

-There are numerous ways to find off-market deals and, in this article, I plan to show you the top 11 ways to find them.
+There are numerous ways to find off-market deals and, in this article, you'll learn the top 11 ways to find them.

 Many real estate investors, myself included, like off-market deals for several reasons.

 Firstly, and possibly most obviously, there is often less competition.
 If a property is listed on the MLS, then sites like Zillow.com and Realtor.com have it listed as well, since they get their info from the MLS.
 Once it’s on these highly-trafficked sites, it gets a high degree of visibility from agents as well as from potential buyers.

 Many people may be asking, “why wouldn’t an agent list a property in the most visible place to attract the largest number of potential buyers and thus the greatest number of offers?”

 The answer is often privacy.
 If the owner of an apartment building is looking to sell, they may not want to spook the tenants into moving out because then the building isn’t performing as well as advertised.
 If the building ultimately doesn’t sell, then the seller just shot themselves in the foot.